aneesh2606/wearablecleaningdata/README.md

     CodeBook.md: the codebook for the final dataset.
     README.md : this readme file.
-    run_analysis.R : has a function run_Analysis() which returns tidy data set
+    run_analysis.R : has a function run_Analysis() which returns tidy data set.
+It looks for the data in './UCI HAR Dataset' tidy data.txt : Tidy data output

 We can execute this by calling the function run_Analysis() in RStudio